 We also love our desserts, or “puddings” as they are called in the UK.
 I remember my friend Kristin telling me that her English friend was over at her house having dinner one evening, and he was asked if he wanted seconds of the main course.
 Before answering, he wanted to know if there was going to be any pudding, and Kristin replied, “No”.
 Well, you can imagine what happened when dessert was served!
 Kristin’s friend said, “I thought you said there wasn’t going to be any pudding?” and of course, Kristin responded, “We’re not having pudding, we’re having cake!”
 So now you know that all desserts are classified as “pudding” in the UK!

-Sheila made hers in one large bowl, so I made individual Chocolate Trifles so you can see both ways of serving them.
-This trifle is a perfect summer dessert as there is no baking, and it is served cold, not to mention it has to be prepared ahead of time, so it’s great for dinner parties or events.
+Sheila made hers in one large bowl, so I made individual chocolate trifles so you can see both ways of serving them.
+This trifle is a perfect summer dessert as there is no baking, and it is served cold.
+Not to mention that it has to be prepared ahead of time, so it’s great for dinner parties or get togethers.
 You can just thank Sheila!

 Sheila’s Chocolate Trifle

-*make sure to use glass bowls so you can see the layers
+*make sure to use glass bowls or glasses so you can see the layers

 - slices or pieces of pound cake, enough to cover the bottom of the bowl(s)